wp-plugins/reorder-entry-images/README.txt

 This will only affect those images uploaded to the specific post or page.

-Here is the php code to get the images in your theme:
+Here is the php code that will help you display the images in your theme:

 `$thumb_id = get_post_thumbnail_id( get_the_ID() );
 $args = array(